GreenGrowth CPAs is a Cannabis CPA Firm Built for Licensed Cannabis Operators.

 Fractional CFO support including forecasting, budgeting, cash flow planning, KPI reporting, board presentations, and leadership-level financial insight without the cost of a full-time hire.

-Cannabis MSO Audits (PCAOB and CPAB)
+Cannabis MSO Audits (PCAOB)

 Cost Segregation for Cannabis Buildouts